snotskie/ttrpg/md/index.md

 To provide Help:

-1. **Help Cost:** Once per roll you may spend ① to Help another character.
+1. **Help Cost:** Once per Check you may spend ① to Help another character.
 2. **Help Bonus:** Add half the value of the spent Blessing to the roll, rounded down, to a minimum of $1$.
 If the Check effect uses the <b>X</b> symbol, you may increase <b>X</b> instead.
 3. **Help Bust:** Teamwork makes the dream work, but it also complicates the situation.
 Regardless of the Check's result, it gains an additional bust.